The Best High Protein and Iron-Rich Foods for Vegans

-Beans are good not only for heart but also has many other health benefits.
-They contain high amounts of proteins, antioxidants, vitamins and minerals that are good for your brain and muscles.
-At the same time, they take timeto digest, and thus makes you feel fuller for a long time and fuel weight loss efforts without causing feelings of deprivation.
+Beans are good for the heart and have many other health benefits.
+They contain high amounts of proteins, antioxidants, vitamins, and minerals that are good for your brain and muscles.
+At the same time, they take time to digest and thus make you feel fuller for a long time and fuel weight loss efforts without causing feelings of deprivation.

 Protein Content: 1/2 cup, 109-148 calories, 7-10 gm of protein

 Here are some appealing proportions: One cup of lentils has the protein of three eggs, with less than one gram of fat!
-Their high fiber content makes them extremely satiating, and they speed fat loss.
-Research indicates that found that people who included four weekly servings of legumes lost more weight and also improved their cholesterol levels more than people who didn’t.
+Their high fiber content makes them extremely satiating and speed fat loss.
+Research indicates that people who included four weekly servings of legumes lost more weight and improved their cholesterol levels more than those who didn’t.

 8. Peanut Butter